ordovas/ordovas/README.md

 ### Python | Machine Learning | Deep Learning | Numpy | Pandas | Computer Vision | Natural Language Processing | Azure ML | Matplotlib | LaTeX | IRAF | MongoDB | MySQL | TensorFlow | Keras | API | Web Scraping

 Hi there!
-I am a data scientist with an academic background.
-I transform complex and large databases into precise, understandable and useful pieces of knowledge.
-I'm always learning new tools to extract valuable information from datasets and improving my code skills.
+I’m a versatile data science consultant based in Madrid.
+I’m capable of helping clients to solve their problems creatively and handle complex databases to obtain precise, understandable and useful insights.
+I have many years of analytical experience and I’ve recently started to fully adapt to a professional environment where I am involved in a cross functional client’s project as well as several internal projects involving machine learning pipelines.
+My experience helps me apply skills like teamwork, meeting deadlines, and communicating results and complex ideas effectively to a non-technical audience.
+I’m a curious and fast learner of latest techniques in data science.
 My research expertise in the astrophysics field allows me to mine those shiny data spots hidden in the darkness.
-After a career change, I've joined Cognizant as a data scientist.
-As a data science consultant, I’m in charge of creating deep learning models or other AI approaches to solve customer needs.

 You can contact me on [LinkedIn](https://www.linkedin.com/in/ordovaspascual/) or reach me via [e-mail](mailto:ordovaspascual@gmail.com).